peterheard01/logic-room/_posts/6-ways-cxos-lower-the-cost-of-software-development/2017-02-16-6-ways-cxos-lower-the-cost-of-software-development.md

 - **Technique 3** : Improve Requirements Building
 - **Technique 4** : Introduce a Testing Mind-set
 - **Technique 5** : Embrace DevOps and Continuous Integration/Continuous Deployment
-- **Technique 6** : Refactor Don't Rewrite
+- **Technique 6** : Refactor Legacy Systems - Don't Rewrite

 ## Lead Development Choices with Better Strategic Planning

-In one of my last blog posts I explored the [limitation of story points](https://www.logicroom.co/should-we-stop-using-agile-story-points/).
-I made the point that whilst story points may help the business manage a team, they don't necessarily help the team make software.
+In one of my last blog posts I explored the [limitation of story points](https://www.logicroom.co/should-we-stop-using-agile-story-points/){:target="_blank"}, I made the point that story points help the business manage a team but they don't necessarily help the team make software.

 I go on to clarify that we create software for companies that need to make a profit from it.
 This is done either by making money or saving money and this happens by adding value to customers.
 Story points don't capture any information about value from a customer's perspective.